 However, it isn’t all about predictive analytics.
-In one example a manufacturer documented over 14,000 hours for machine setup.
-After adopting MachineMetrics to automatically track setup times the company discovered the true time for machine setup was closer to 1,000 hours.
+In one example, a manufacturer documented over 14,000 hours for machine setup.
+After adopting MachineMetrics to automatically track setup times, the company discovered the true time for machine setup was closer to 1,000 hours.
 Being able to reduce planned downtime can free resources and make it easier to spot the size and scope of unplanned downtime.
-It is not necessarily about planned versus unplanned downtime, but rather the largest problems affecting production and capacity.
+It isn’t necessarily about planned versus unplanned downtime but rather the largest problems affecting production and capacity.

 Manufacturers are under stress.
-Letting this stress reach the operators can make them feel like they don’t have time to breathe, fix mistakes, perform routine cleaning, or maintenance.
+Letting this stress reach the operators can make them feel like they don’t have time to breathe, fix mistakes, and perform routine cleaning or maintenance.
 A stressful culture of constantly operating at maximum speed can lead to increased operator error and machine maintenance.
-This is why it is imperative to have accurate cycle time data to ensure expectations are realistic.
+This is why it’s imperative to have accurate cycle time data to ensure expectations are realistic.

-It is imperative to follow the analytics journey using data as a foundation.
+It’s imperative to follow the analytics journey using data as a foundation.
 Before automation can be adopted and successful, data is needed to bring visibility to the problem and drive the decision-making that can eventually lead to automation.
-This visibility will show where the problem exists, the extent to which it is affecting production, and how you can work towards solving it.
+This visibility will show where the problem exists, the extent to which it’s affecting production, and how you can work towards solving it.
 Not everything needs predictive analytics.

-Here are some strategies to help reduce downtime:
+Here are some strategies to help reduce unplanned downtime:

-Without enough accurate downtime data, it is difficult to prioritize improvement actions.
-Switching from manual to automated machine tracking is essential for not only understanding the total amount of downtime a shop is experiencing but it is also helpful for tracking a variety of KPIs, such as machine utilization and OEE.
+Without enough accurate downtime data, it’s difficult to prioritize improvement actions.
+Switching from manual to automated machine tracking is essential for not only understanding the total amount of downtime a shop is experiencing, but it’s also helpful for tracking a variety of KPIs, such as machine utilization and OEE.
 However, operators are still important to downtime data collection.
 They can provide the "why" behind downtimes by quickly documenting the reason for the event.

 With MachineMetrics, operators can easily categorize downtime events on tablets placed at machines.
 All of this data is collected and propagated in pre-built and customized reports.